petertwigg/petertwigg.github.io/_posts/2019-09-20-kintsugi-&-meditation.md

 feature_image:
 ---

-Kintsugi is the sJapanese art of putting broken pottery pieces back together with gold — built on the idea that in embracing flaws and imperfections, you can create an even stronger, more beautiful pottery piece.
+Kintsugi is the Japanese art of putting broken pottery pieces back together with gold — built on the idea that in embracing flaws and imperfections, you can create an even stronger, more beautiful pottery piece.

 {% include figure.html image="/images/kintsugi1.jpg" caption="" width="200" %}